tldr-pages/tldr/pages/linux/disown.md

 `disown -a`

-- Keep job (do not disown it), but mark it with SIGHUP so its not removed on shell exit:
+- Keep job (do not disown it), but mark it so that no future SIGHUP is received on shell exit:

 `disown -h %{{job_number}}`